 Next, you need to set up a Google AdWords account.
-Of course, you can use that account to run other kinds of AdWords ads as well.
+Of course, you can use that account to run other kinds of ads as well.

 Once you’ve got both of those accounts established, it’s time to link them.
 That will enable you to share info between the two accounts.

-Create the Feed
+Create the Product Feed

 After you’ve created your Google Merchant Center and Google AdWords accounts and linked the two, you need to create a product feed.

-Your product feed will include quite a bit of detail about each product you’re offering, such as its title, description, URL, price, and image URL.
+It will include quite a bit of detail about each product you’re offering, such as its title, description, URL, price, and image URL.
 You can find a complete list of eligible attributes in the product feed here.

 You’ll submit the product feed in either TXT (.txt) or XML (.xml) format.

 Remember, some attributes are required (such as the ID) while some aren’t (such as shipping dimensions).
 You’ll have to make sure that all the required attributes are complete for each product when you submit your feed.

 If you aren’t sure which fields are required, review the list on this page.
 Look for the word “Required” in bold, red letters in the second column of the table.

 If you submit a feed that doesn’t include all the required info or you miss something, Google will notify you of the errors so you can correct them.